gurkenlabs/litiengine-docs/basics/game-api/README.md

 ## Game Loops

-In the LITIengine, the game logic is decoupled from the framerate and run in a separate loop.
+In the LITIENGINE, the game logic is decoupled from the framerate and run in a separate loop.
 The same applies to the player input.
 For these purposes, the engine provides three different loops which have their designated purpose.

 * `Game.loop()`
 * `Game.renderLoop()`